-Create a CI/CD pipeline for Java with the Azure DevOps Project
+Create a CI/CD pipeline for Java with Azure DevOps Projects

-The Azure DevOps Project presents a simplified experience which creates Azure resources and sets up a continuous integration (CI) and continuous delivery (CD) pipeline for your Java app in Azure DevOps Services.
+Azure DevOps Projects presents a simplified experience that creates Azure resources and sets up a continuous integration (CI) and continuous delivery (CD) pipeline for your Java app in Azure Pipelines.

 Sign in to the Azure portal

-The Azure DevOps Project creates a CI/CD pipeline in Azure.
-You can create a free new Azure DevOps Services organization or use an existing organization.
-The DevOps Project also creates Azure resources in the Azure subscription of your choice.
+DevOps Projects creates a CI/CD pipeline in Azure Pipelines.
+You can create a new Azure DevOps organization or use an existing organization.
+DevOps Projects also creates Azure resources in the Azure subscription of your choice.

 Select a sample application and Azure service

-The Azure DevOps Project automatically configures a CI build and release trigger.
+DevOps Projects automatically configured a CI build and release trigger.
 You're now ready to collaborate with a team on a Java app with a CI/CD process that automatically deploys your latest work to your web site.

 Commit code changes and execute CI/CD

-On the left-hand side of the browser, navigate to the src/main/webapp/index.html file.
+On the left side of the browser, go to the src/main/webapp/index.html file.

-In your browser, navigate to the Azure DevOps Project dashboard.
-You should now see a build is in progress.
-The changes you just made are automatically built and deployed via an Azure CI/CD pipeline.
+You should now see a build in progress.
+The changes you just made are automatically built and deployed via a CI/CD pipeline.

-The Azure DevOps Project automatically configured a full Azure CI/CD pipeline in your Azure DevOps Services organization.
+In the previous step, DevOps Projects automatically configured a full CI/CD pipeline.
 Explore and customize the pipeline as needed.
-Follow the steps below to familiarize yourself with the Azure DevOps Services build and release pipelines.
+Take the following steps to familiarize yourself with the build and release pipelines.

-Select Build Pipelines from the top of the Azure DevOps Project dashboard.
-This link opens a browser tab and opens the Azure DevOps Services build pipeline for your new project.
+This link opens a browser tab and the build pipeline for your new project.

-Move the mouse cursor to the right of the build pipeline next to the Status field.
-Select the ellipsis that appears.
-This action opens a menu where you can start several activities such as queue a new build, pause a build, and edit the build pipeline.
+This action opens a menu where you can start several activities such as queuing a new build, pausing a build, and editing the build pipeline.

 At the top of the build pipeline, select the build pipeline name.